TestPrep — Worldwide Online Tutoring

 Affordable 8-month AP US History group preparation

-Live online lessons three hours a week with a specialist AP US History tutor — structured preparation through to the May AP exam.
+Live online lessons three hours a week with a specialist AP US History tutor — structured preparation through to the AP exam on 7 May 2027.

 Duration